NativeScript/nativescript-cli/README.md

 Known Issues
 ===

+* You cannot synchronize changes to apps on Android 4.3 devices and on some Samsung devices using the `livesync android` command.<br/>**Workaround:** Upgrade to a later version of Android to be able to use the `livesync` command.
+If you need to develop for Android 4.3 devices, re-build and re-deploy your app to get your latest changes on device.

 * On OS X systems with configured firewall or web proxy, when you run a command, the operation might not release the command line and you might not be able to run other commands until you break the current operation.<br/>If you have enabled feature usage tracking for the NativeScript CLI, but you have not authenticated with the firewall or web proxy on your OS X system, the NativeScript CLI might not release the command line after you run a command.
-To continue working with the NativeScript CLI, you need to break the current operation by pressing `Ctrl+C`.<br/>**Workaround:** Authenticate with the firewal or web proxy.
+To continue working with the NativeScript CLI, you need to break the current operation by pressing `Ctrl+C`.<br/>**Workaround:** Authenticate with the firewall or web proxy.
 	1. Close the terminal.
 	1. Run Safari.
 	1. Attempt to open a web page.